-The musical may have some structural problems and certainly is not the best written musical, but no one is seeing War Paint for the lyrics or the scenes, everyone is there to see the beloved the stars–and rightfully so: Patti LuPone is fierce and Christine Ebersole is triumphant.
-They both play their roles with such majestic panache fitting of not only the characters, but the actresses as well.
-The musical is pretty and has a story that is interesting, but in reality War Paint is a glorified concert for Ebersole and LuPone, but the audience loves that about it.
-The show is incredibly metatheatrical in that way: a musical about two icons competing, played by two icons, this time competing not only for audience applause, but also for a Tony award.
+The musical may have some structural problems and certainly is not the best written musical, but no one sees War Paint for the lyrics or the scenes, everyone is there to see the beloved the stars–and rightfully so: Patti LuPone is fierce, and Christine Ebersole is triumphant.
+They both play their roles with such majestic panache fitting of not only the characters but the actresses as well.
+The musical is pretty and has a story that is interesting, but in reality, War Paint is a glorified concert for Ebersole and LuPone, but the audience loves that about it.
+The show is incredibly metatheatrical in that way: a musical about two icons competing, played by two icons, this time competing not only for audience applause but also for a Tony award.
 In a cruelly ironic twist of fate, LuPone and Ebersole are both nominated for Best Actress in a Musical, once again competing head to head.

 The show certainly takes liberties in regards to the relationship between Arden and Rubenstein; there is no historical evidence they ever met.
-So in order to stage a musical about their parallel careers, the show was written and staged in a way where one side of the stage is the Arden boutique/offices and one side is the Rubenstein laboratory/offices; they have matching scenes, split duets, and mirrored blocking.
-This is theoretically compelling and dramatic, but when every single scene and song happens separately but identically twice the magic wears off quickly.
-The entire musical uses this mirror device and it quickly becomes cliche.
+So to stage a musical about their parallel careers, the show was written and staged in a way where one side of the stage is the Arden boutique/offices, and one side is the Rubenstein laboratory/offices; they have matching scenes, split duets, and mirrored blocking.
+This is theoretically compelling and dramatic, but when every single scene and song happens separately but identically, twice the magic wears off quickly.
+The entire musical uses this mirror device, and it quickly becomes a cliche.